Your Universal Remote Control Center

 29-2

-In the first column on the left, the large numbers you see in red, such as 14-1, are the actual broadcast channel numbers.
-Irregardless of what the PSIP information says, this is the channel that the station is really broadcasting on.
-The grey number, such as 29-1, represents the virtual PSIP channel number, which is essentially a shortcut to the real channel designed to help you associate that station with its traditional analog channel assignment (for example, you wouldn't normally associate channel 14 with "FOX 29").
-The virtual number is usually what you would enter on your HDTV tuner, as well as what most would display even if you instead entered the real number.
+In the first column on the left, the number in the box 29-1 is the PSIP virtual channel number, a shortcut designed to help you associate that station with its traditional analog channel assignment (for example, you wouldn't normally think of channel 14 for "Fox 29").
+The number to the right of that, in normal black text (such as 14-1) is the actual broadcast channel.
+The virtual number is usually what you would enter on your HDTV tuner, as well as what most receivers would display even if you instead entered the real number.
+Blue boxes indicate primary channels, and red boxes indicate sub-channels.

 If you're asking what in the world a "PSIP" is, it stands for Program and System Information Protocol.
 Didn't clear up much, right?
 Well, basically it's a little digital tag that's broadcast along with a standard HDTV signal that carries information, such as the virtual channel mapping mentioned above.
 It also transmits the current time of day, can carry program guide (EPG) information as well as several other advanced features that are not currently used much.

-The second column describes the associated network with that channel, Fox, as well as the station's call letters, analog channel number and official website - WUTV 29.
+The second column describes the associated network with that channel, Fox, as well as the station's call letters with a link to their official website - WUTV-DT.

-The third column indicates how much broadcasting power the channel has, 35 kW, its broadcast antenna elevation, (981'), as well as any further details such as whether the station as applied for additional power (1000 kW applied) or if they are allowed to use more power than they currently are.
-In terms of power ratings, numbers under 5kW (kilowatts, or thousands of watts) I would considered low powered, up to 30kW moderate power, up to 100kW average power, up to 500kW good power, and up to 1000kW or more excellent power.
-And as for broadcast elevation, the higher the better for long distance reception.
+The fourth column indicates how much broadcasting power the channel has, 1000 kW.
+In terms of power ratings, numbers under 5 kW (kilowatts, or thousands of watts) I would considered low powered, up to 30kW moderate power, up to 100kW average power, up to 500kW good power, and up to 1000kW or more excellent power.

-The fourth column describes the general location of the station's broadcast antenna.
+The seventh and final column contains the general location of the station's broadcast antenna.
 A table of distances from major population centers to these various locations can be found here.

-The fifth column contains a general description of the station and its HDTV broadcasts, including reported issues and future updates.
+Finally, the large white box contains a general description of the station and its HDTV broadcasts, including quality, reported issues and future updates.
 Subchannels will also have a detailed description of their programming content.